 About Me

-I am a senior at The University of Arizona double-majoring in Physics and Astronomy with Honors and a minor in Mathematics.
+I am a first-year Ph.D. student at the University of Arizona's Steward Observatory in Astronomy & Astrophysics.
 I was born and raised in and around Boise, Idaho, and I first began considering astronomy as a career after taking my first astronomy class at Eagle High School.
 Since then, I've been dedicated to learning as much as I can about our universe from here in Tucson!

 In addition to my coursework, I spend my time studying exoplanets and brown dwarfs with direct imaging.
-I work with Dr. Kevin Wagner of Steward Observatory, as part of Dr. Dániel Apai's exoplanet research group.
-Currently, I'm studying a circumbinary brown dwarf in the Pleiades, which we recently imaged in the mid-IR using the LBT.
-See my Home page for KLIP-subtracted images!
-I'm currently working on writing a first-author paper on this work.
+I work with Profs.
+Kevin Wagner and Dániel Apai.
+Currently, I'm studying a circumbinary brown dwarf in the Pleiades, which we recently imaged in the mid-IR using the Large Binocular Telescope Interferometer (LBTI) (see my Home page for some reduced images).
+This work is in press at the Astronomical Journal as my first first-author publication: read the paper here!

-In the future, I hope to continue my work studying extrasolar systems with direct imaging.
-I want like to improve our current observation and data reduction techniques to allow for the imaging of smaller exoplanets at smaller angular separations from their host stars than is presently possible.
-One of my goals is to image an earth-sized exoplanet in the habitable zone of a Sun-like star, though there is plenty of work to be done along the way!
+I am interested in developing techniques for imaging smaller exoplanets at smaller angular separations from their host stars than is presently possible.
+The ultimate goal is to image an earth-sized exoplanet in the habitable zone of a Sun-like star, though there is plenty of work to be done along the way!